Xenios91/Glyph/README.md

 ## Glyph Results

 Unfortunately, Glyphs reliance on Ghidra to properly decompile functions is its main weakness, resulting in lower than preferable accuracy.
-Using our NLP model with 97.58% accuracy, Glyph was able to obtain 82.89% accuracy, this is due to some problematic results Glyph obtains from Ghidra.
+Using our NLP model with 97.58% accuracy (with 538 functions analyzed after errors filtered), Glyph was able to obtain 82.89% accuracy when 707 libc and bootstrap functions were analyzed, this is due to some problematic results Glyph obtains from Ghidra.